fcortell/languagewire-dotnet-challenge/README.md

 Then you can run both the unit and acceptance tests using the test runner in your IDE.
 The DB gets automatically migrated if needed when running the acceptance tests.

+### TODOs

+- [ ] Fix acceptance tests
+- [ ] Add Unit of Work Pattern
+- [ ] Add infrastructure tests?
+- [ ] Add transaction table to improve control over credits balance (add/substract/spent)
+- [ ] Use EF Migrations?
+- [ ] Try to create common validation for Add/Spend/Substract translation balance

+### Notes

+- For simplicity, user balance and total spent amount are added as columns.
+It should be added creating another table or transaction table to keep it updated and auditable.